cucumber/cucumber-ruby-core/docs/ARCHITECTURE.md

 Events are how you find out what is happening during your test run.
 As the test cases and steps are executed, the runner emits events to signal what's going on.

-The following events are emitted during a run:
+Some of the events that can be emitted during a run are:

 - `TestCaseStarting`
 - `TestStepStarting`